4 Sources

 1

 .
-Directors David Ayer, known for Fast and Furious and Suicide Squad, and Jaume Collet-Serra, who directed Black Adam and Disney's Jungle Cruise, are among the filmmakers collaborating with Adobe on this initiative2
+Filmmakers like David Ayer, director of Suicide Squad and Fast and Furious, and Jaume Collet-Serra, known for Black Adam and Jungle Cruise, are among the early adopters2

-.
-Bryan Lourd, CEO and co-chairman of Creative Artists Agency, emphasized that "Firefly Foundry empowers artists with commercially safe tools that expand the possibilities of creative expression"2
+The focus on brand consistency and IP protection matters significantly for the media and entertainment industry, where concerns about IP infringement have slowed AI adoption.
+Bryan Lourd, CEO and co-chairman of Creative Artists Agency, emphasized that "Firefly Foundry empowers artists with commercially safe tools that expand the possibilities of creative expression" while Adobe "recognises the importance of protecting creators' rights and intellectual property"

 3